rfeinman/pytorch-minimize/README.md

 For constrained optimization, the [adversarial examples tutorial](https://github.com/rfeinman/pytorch-minimize/blob/master/examples/constrained_optimization_adversarial_examples.ipynb) demonstrates how to use the trust-region constrained routine to generate an optimal adversarial perturbation given a constraint on the perturbation norm.

-## Onging work
+## Optimizer API

-- Optimizer API.
-Coming soon there will be a new alternative API revolving around the `torch.optim.Optimizer` class.
+Coming soon there will be a new, alternative API revolving around the `torch.optim.Optimizer` class.
 An early prototype can be found at `fmin/optim.py`.
-  It has not been rigorously tested, and documentation is limited.
+It has not been rigorously tested, and documentation is currently limited.
-- Custom constrained optimizers.